brendanjlee/CMM_Reports/README.md

 # CMM_Reports
- python scripts for generating reports
+ PDF, csv and plots for the plates